marcellorego/wallet-coincap-api/README.md

 ### Status Codes and Error Response
 - 200: Successful - this is the data you were looking for
+- 202: Accepted - the request was received and is being processed
 - 400: Bad Request - the request was malformed
+- 404: Not Found - the requested resource was not found
 - 500: Internal Server Error - something went wrong on our end

 ## Technologies
 Application uses Spring Data Reactive (R2DBC) to interact with SQL database and Spring WebFlux for Reactive Rest API.
 Database schema is created and maintained using Flyway.
 H2 database is used for dev profile and PostgreSQL for prod profile.
-Coincap API is used to fetch the latest prices of the assets.
+CoinCap API is used to fetch the latest prices of the assets.
 Logback is used for logging.
 OpenAPI 3.0 is used for client API generation.

 ## Requirements
 - Java 17
-- Maven 3.9.9 (embedded in the project)
+- Gradle 8.11.1 (embedded in the project)
 - Docker (optional)